skillier-ai/skillier/README.md

 # Skillier

-> A single Claude skill that searches a packed databank of **1,852 curated expert skills** with stdlib BM25, surfaces the top candidates, lets you multi-select via `AskUserQuestion`, and loads the chosen `SKILL.md` bodies so Claude follows them.
+> The lite version (this repo) is A single skill that searches a packed databank of **1,852 curated expert skills** with stdlib BM25, surfaces the top candidates, lets you multi-select via `AskUserQuestion`, and loads the chosen `SKILL.md` bodies so your AI follows them.

 **This repository is the open-source home of Skillier Lite** — the local-only, no-network, no-dependency, no-telemetry edition.
 The source you see here *is* the product: clone it, read it, run it.